COVID-19 Frequently Asked Questions

 |Courts Plus||Open with capacity limits and some reservations required|

 |Sand Volleyball Courts||Open|

 |Sugar Creek Golf Course||Open|

 |Wagner Community Center||Closed to public, open to program participants|

 |Wilder Park Conservatory||Open|

-Outdoor pools will not open for the 2020 season.
+Outdoor pools did not open for the 2020 season.
 Everyone who purchased a season pass will be able to carry the pass over to use during the 2021 season.

 It takes approximately five weeks to prep the pools for opening, which includes filling and treating the water; cleaning and setting up the facility; recruiting, hiring, and training more than 100 lifeguards; onboarding admissions and guest services staff; and purchasing the necessary equipment and supplies.
 In a normal year, the pool is filled and guards are hired and trained by mid-May, but due to the stay-at-home order, staff has been unable to start any of the necessary prep work.